-- September 1980: Gene Rayburn attempts to hit on one of the models during the Game Show Hosts Tournament.
+- September 1980: Gene Rayburn attempts to hit on one of the dealers during the Game Show Hosts Tournament.

 - December 1980: During a children's week, a player starts the Money Cards with $8,040.

-- Early 1986: This contestant's answer to a toss up question.
+- Early 1986: This contestant's answer to a survey question.

 - October 30, 1986: Just before a contestant plug, Lacey Pemberton thought Eubanks was Rafferty, calling him "Bill" before realizing her error.